 WATCH COLLEGE FOOTBALL ON CBS SPORTS ULive

-You might have heard that big athletic conferences like the Big Ten and the SEC have started their own regional cable channels to broadcast all their in-conference games.
+Big athletic conferences like the Big Ten, ACC, PAC 12, and the SEC have started their own regional cable channels to broadcast all their in-conference games.
+Each conference has its own mobile apps, but you need to download the app individually.
+There may be a subscription fee and cover games that are not televised on other channels.
 Wouldn’t it be great if someone created an online service that bundled all of these one-off conference TV networks into a single-purchase online package?

-This year, someone has done just that.
-CBS Sports ULive offers live video and audio for the college football games of more than 130 schools, featuring games from the Big Ten Digital Network, the Atlantic Coast Conference (ACC) Network, and other school or conference-specific TV channels.
+CBS Sports ULive offers live video and audio for the college football games of more than 130 schools, featuring games from the Big Ten, the Atlantic Coast Conference (ACC) Network, Pac 12, and other school or conference-specific TV channels.
 It might be fair to classify CBS Sports ULive as covering “everything that’s not on ESPN,” with an emphasis on smaller-tier schools.
-Its digital college football package costs $14.95 for a one-month subscription and $119.95 for a one-year subscription.
+Its digital college football package costs $17.95 for a one-month subscription and $129.95 for a one-year subscription.

 Do you want to watch college football online?
 Does WatchESPN.com make your cable subscription worth keeping?
 Who are this year’s tiny Division II underdogs to watch?
 Let’s hear your cheering or razzing in the comments below.